Widtsoe, Utah: History

-The first settlers, including Isaac Riddle and a wife of John D. Lee, came to John's Valley as early as 1876.
+The first settlers, including Isaac Riddle and a wife of John D. Lee, came to Johns Valley as early as 1876.
 The Riddle ranch became an important regrouping point for the San Juan Expedition in 1879, but through the end of the 19th century the area was mainly used by local cattlemen to seasonally run their stock.
 There were few permanent residents.

 In the early 1900s Jedediah Adair bought land here and started growing oats, wheat, and barley.
 His success attracted other settlers, and by 1908 the community became known as Adairville.
 As the settlement continued to expand, it was renamed Houston for John Houston, president of the Church of Jesus Christ of Latter-day Saints's local stake in Panguitch.
 In 1910, Adair's wife Julia donated 40 acre of land for the development of an official townsite.
 The town was divided into blocks 20 rd square with 4 lots per block and streets 5 rd wide.
 The new town was granted a post office in 1912, and its name changed again to Winder, in honor of recently deceased Latter-day Saint leader John R. Winder.

 Winder began to thrive and prosper.
 Sawmills were built in the canyon east of town to provide lumber for fast-paced construction.
 Besides the houses there was a combination church and school, two hotels, four stores, and a confectionery plant.
 In 1917 the post office decided there were too many places in Utah named Winder, and suggested yet another name change.
 The name Widtsoe was chosen to recognize John A. Widtsoe, then president of the University of Utah and an agricultural scientist whose expertise in dry farming had been very helpful to area farmers.

 Widtsoe continued to grow, becoming one of the principal communities in Garfield County.
-In 1919 the United States Forest Service relocated its district office from Panguitch to Widtsoe, and there was even serious discussion of moving the county seat here.
+In 1919 the United States Forest Service relocated its district office from Panguitch to Widtsoe, and there was even serious discussion of moving the county seat there.
 In 1920 the population reached 1,100.
 Residents prepared for further expansion, enlarging nearby Pine Lake and building an embankment dam to supply more irrigation water.